patrong100/patrongaming/README.md

-# patrongaming
+# links
-Get all the links to your games here.
+Please download your favorite games here!
+Please enjoy the games and good luck (Y)